rluo/rluo.github.io/news/_posts/2018-12-14-COD-to-appear-in-AoS.markdown

 ---

-Our paper on variable clustering to appear in The Annals of Statistics.
+Our COD paper on variable clustering is to appear in [The Annals of Statistics](http://www.imstat.org/journals-and-publications/annals-of-statistics/).
 Here are the [preprint](https://arxiv.org/abs/1508.01939) and [software](https://cran.r-project.org/package=cord).